Explaining an unexplained infertility

 This comprehensive guide on unexplained infertility explores its causes, diagnosis, and treatment options.
-We dive deep into the possible factors contributing to unexplained infertility, how it is diagnosed, and the various treatment options available for couples facing this challenge.
+We dive deep into the possible factors contributing to unexplained infertility, how to diagnose it, and the various treatment options available for couples facing this challenge.

 Introduction to Unexplained Infertility

-Unexplained infertility is a term used when doctors cannot find a specific cause for a couple’s inability to conceive after conducting standard fertility tests.
+Doctors often use the term unexplained infertility when they cannot find a specific cause for a couple’s inability to conceive after they conduct standard fertility tests.
 It affects approximately 10-30% of couples who struggle with infertility.
-This article will discuss the potential causes of unexplained infertility, how it is diagnosed, and various treatment options available for couples experiencing this frustrating situation.
+Here we will discuss the potential causes of unexplained infertility, how to diagnose it, and various treatment options available for couples experiencing this frustrating situation.

 Potential Causes of Unexplained Infertility